syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Relational-Connectivity.md

 This section demonstrates binding of a collection to the PivotGrid control as datasource.
 For more information on this datasource refer the following links.

 If you are using WebAPI controller, refer the "Datasource Initialization" section under the following [link](http://help.syncfusion.com/aspnet/pivotgrid/relational-getting-started#creating-a-simple-application-with-pivotgrid-and-relational-datasource-server-mode).

-Or, if you are using WCF service, refer the "Datasource Initialization" section under the following [link](http://help.syncfusion.com/aspnet/pivotgrid/olap-connectivity).
+If you are using WCF Service, refer the "Datasource Initialization" section below.

 ## WCF
 **Adding a WCF Service**